2010 UCLA Bruins football team: Stanford

 This game was the first time the Cardinal defeated the Bruins at the Rose Bowl since 1996.
-This was the first shutout UCLA had suffered in the twenty-first century, since a 17–0 loss to California on October 16, 1999.
+This was the first home shutout UCLA had suffered in the twenty-first century, since a 17–0 loss to California on October 16, 1999.
 This was the first time Stanford had achieved a road shutout against an opponent since 1974.
 This was the first time since 1941 that Stanford shutout UCLA.

 Houston

 UCLA upset No. 23 ranked Houston in front of the home crowd in the Rose Bowl.
 Matt Hogan kicked a 29-yard field goal to give the Cougars the first quarter lead.
 Johnathan Franklin answered with an 11-yard run for a Bruins 7-3 lead.
 The Bruins scored two touchdowns in the second quarter.
 Kevin Prince ran for a 2-yard touchdown and Franklin added a 1-yard run touchdown.

 In the third quarter, UCLA had a 42-yard field goal by Kai Forbath, the 2009 Lou Groza Collegiate Place-Kicker Award winner, and a touchdown again by Franklin (12 yards).

 Houston scored twice in the fourth quarter, on James Cleveland's 10-yard pass from quarterback Terrance Broadway and on Matt Hogan's 31-yard field goal.
 There were seven turnovers, including interceptions by UCLA's Rahim Moore and Akeem Ayers.

 Two Houston quarterbacks, Case Keenum and Cotton Turner, were injured in the game and are out for the season.

 Patrick Larimore, who had a career-high and team-high 11 tackles (10 solos), including three for loss, forced a fumble and broke up a pass in the game was named Pac-10 Conference defensive player of the week.
 He was also named the FWAA/Bronko Nagurski National Defensive Player of the Week.